vaishnavisoni2605/FoodBook/README.md

 ### Navigations
 `src/navigations/`
 - `AppNavigation.js` - Here the function MainNavigator which consists of all the screens is exported.

+## Building App Instructions
+To build a app with Expo checkout the installation instructions [here](https://docs.expo.dev/classic/building-standalone-apps/).

 ## Contributing